MiguelCastillo/azureContainer/README.md

 ```

-## zureupload
+## zureup

-When azureContainer is installed globally, `zureupload` is setup as shell command you can use to upload files to Azure.
+When azureContainer is installed globally, `zureup` is setup as shell command you can use to upload files to Azure.
 And if you configure it correctly, it can be a handy tool.

 #### Here is how: